xinsun12/SNMpaper-DataCodes/README.md

 - SNM_Fig1allFig2profiles.py:
   This Python script contains the code used to generate Figure 1a-d (presenting results from the virtual chemostat model), and Figure 4a-d (presenting depth profiles from ROMS and observations).
 - Sun_et_al_ROMS_figures.m:
-  This Matlab script contains the MATLAB code used to generate Figure 2e&f with additional functions in 'scripts/'
+  This Matlab script contains the MATLAB code used to generate Figure 2b&d with additional functions in 'scripts/'
+- The folder 'scripts' contains scripts to generate Figure 2a&c and Figure 3

 ### 2. Data files